Piano Teaching Practice in South Lakeland

 Learning a musical instrument is extremely rewarding in of itself, Whilst there are no short cuts to becoming a good player, a pathway without the pressure of examinations is sometimes more appropriate for some students, especially some adult learners - who prefer the flexibility of working at their own pace, around their often busy lives.

 Stephen has a well-equipped and up-to-date teaching studio - the centre-piece being a new Steinway Model 'B' grand piano.
 In addition to this, the studio contains excellent digital recording facilities, together with an extensive library of recordings and text books.

 Fees are currently £34 per hour pro rata, and are paid a calendar month in advance.
 Minimum lesson time is half an hour per week.
 The length and period of lessons are by negotiation and will largely be determined by the personal requirements of each individual student.

 Teaching continues throughout the year, and doesn’t follow any specific academic calendar.
 This allows for continuous support for students whose exams can be at any time of the year.
 The practice will close for two weeks in the Summer holidays and at Christmas, together with one week at Easter.
-The teaching practice is closed during half term (in tandem with Bolton L.E.A.'s calendar.)
+The teaching practice is closed during half term (in tandem with South Lakeland's L.E.A.'s calendar.)